vedph/cadmus_doc/deploy/hosting.md

 This guide mostly targets system administrators.
 It is suggested to also review the page about [Cadmus API settings](settings.md) for more details about the available customizations.

+Also, [here](./hosting-sample.md) you can find a real-world scenario hosting sample, using a simple Linux VM to host the whole Cadmus stack.

 - [Hosting a Cadmus Solution](#hosting-a-cadmus-solution)
   - [Infrastructure](#infrastructure)
     - [Scenario 1: External Data Services](#scenario-1-external-data-services)